Obstructed Thickenings and Supermanifolds: Moduli Problems: Supermanifolds and Thickenings

-As briefly mentioned at the outset of this section, a more complete formulation of the moduli problem consists of finding a geometric object parametrising the given set of isomorphism classes.
+As briefly mentioned at the outset of this section, a resolution of the moduli problem consists of finding a geometric object parametrising the given set of isomorphism classes.
 Where supermanifolds are concerned, the results in \cite{VAIN} suggest that we might expect the corresponding moduli space to be a space in the sense of supergeometry, i.e., some sort of superspace.
 We will refer to such a space as a \emph{supermoduli space}.\footnote{At the beginning of this article, by way of motivation, the moduli space of super Riemann surfaces was mentioned.
-This object is an example of a supermoduli space.} For the super-geometric analogue of varieties and schemes see \cite[pp. 129-33]{RABGLOB} and \cite{LEITSPEC}.
+This object is an example of a supermoduli space.} For the super-geometric analogue of varieties and schemes see \cite{LEITSPEC, RABGLOB, KAPSUSY, BETTVAR}.
 For framed supermanifolds $\Mfr_{(M, E)}^{\mathrm{framed}}$ it is tempting to conclude from Theorem \ref{4jf93jf903jf3jfp3j} that the corresponding supermoduli space is the variety $\mathbb V_{(M, E)}$.
-However, it is not clear here as to how this variety can be interpreted as an object in supergeometry.
+However, it is not clear as to how this variety can be interpreted as an object in supergeometry.
 That is, as a `super'-variety or `super'-scheme.
 One possible reason for this might be due to the distinction between \emph{classification} and \emph{deformation}, mentioned briefly in footnote \eqref{ijfoeho8f4ho}.
-It is remarked in the introductory section in \cite{ONISHCLASS} that $\mathbb V_{(M, E)}$ is related to classifications, not deformations.
-Supermoduli spaces however should be related to deformation theory.
-As such, using the language in \cite{HARTDEF}, we suspect that a statement along the following lines might be true, but we do not venture to study it further here:
+Indeed, it is remarked in the introductory section in \cite{ONISHCLASS} that $\mathbb V_{(M, E)}$ is related to classifications, not deformations.
+Supermoduli spaces however should be related to deformations.
+As such, using the language in \cite{HARTDEF}, we conjecture the following: